ankev28/openflights/README.md

   * animation.h/animation.cpp: the provided animation class, used for the graphic deliverable.
   * graphic.h/graphic.cpp: the graphic class, which creates a visual of the path traversal taken upon completion of the route discovery by the program.
 The gif output will be saved to **ROUTE_PATH.gif** in the same directory as the project is located in.
   * Makefile: used to compile the program (usage explained later)
-  * map.png: base image of map the program uses to draw the graphic on (called an Equidistant Cylindrical Projection)
+  * map.png: base image of map the program uses to draw the graphic on (called an Equidistant Cylindrical Projection).
+This is the only one I found on Google that works.
   * tests: testcases used throughout production of the project itself

 ## 2. Build and Run

-The next step to running the project code is to compile the code using the line below:
+The next step to running the project code is to compile the code using the line below (assuming you already have GCC compiler installed):

 `make`